ABOUT VAGANOVA BALLET & RBA

 The Vaganova method is one of the strongest and most influential pedagogies in professional ballet, recognised for its high level of technique and artistry.
 It is known for helping dancers establish a strong classical foundation, and an effortless poise and grace in their body.
 Vaganova dancers are characterised most by their clean, virtuosic technique, the suppleness of their upper bodies, and the melodiousness of their movements.

-Our programs are based on the 8 levels of the Vaganova method, with clear progression, a comprehensive syllabus and exams.
-Here at RBA, we believe in every dancer's potential in mastering clean and beautiful technique through the Vaganova method.
-Through its art and discipline, we help bring out every dancer’s best - in technique, artistry and performance.
+Here at RBA, we work on every dancer's potential in mastering clean and beautiful technique through the Vaganova method.
+Through its art and practice, we help bring out every dancer’s best - in technique, artistry and performance.

 See here to read more about Vaganova and how it differs from other schools of technique.